emuravjev/mdash/README.md

 BUILDING
 ========
-To build EMT you need php version 5.2 or older.
+To build EMT you need php version 5.2 or newer.
 Suggested way to build typograph is to run builder.php through web-server.

 E.g.: